US Open 2011: Venus Williams out of US Open with illness

 Bartoli, who has now fallen in the second round in New York for three years running, broke McHale's serve in the opening game but the American fought back impressively.

-McHale, who came into the US Open with a career-high number 55 ranking, beat world number one Caroline Wozniacki earlier this year and now moves into the third round of a major for the first time in her career.
+McHale, who came into the US Open with a career-high number 55 ranking, and now moves into the third round of a major for the first time in her career.

 "I'm so excited to have beaten a player like Marion, especially to have it happen here at the US Open," she said.